← Back to research

 NullClaw

-NullClaw is the smallest fully autonomous AI assistant infrastructure — a 678 KB Zig binary that runs on $5 hardware with ~1 MB RAM and boots in under 2 ms.
+NullClaw is the smallest fully autonomous AI assistant infrastructure — a 678 KB Zig binary that runs on $5 hardware with ~1 MB RAM.
+Now at ~7.7K GitHub stars with 50+ providers and 19 channels as of June 2026.

 Key takeaways